tomlai19852004/to-do-app/README.md

 ```sh
 git clone https://github.com/tomlai19852004/to-do-app
 ```
-2. Install concurrently npm package to run both frontend and backend in a single command
+2. (Optional) Only if you want to run both frontend and backend in a single command.
+Install concurrently npm package.
 ```sh
 npm install concurrently@8.2.2
 ```